-Wooden or Metal Skewers (If using wooden skewers, be sure to soak them for at least 1 hour before cooking to prevent burning)
+Wooden or metal skewers (Note: If using wooden skewers, be sure to soak them for at least 1 hour before cooking to prevent burning.)

-In a medium size bowl, whisk together the honey, 2 mustards, chipotle pepper, and the juice of half the lime.
-Add the shrimp and pineapple and stir to coat everything with the honey mustard sauce and allow to marinate for 15-20 minutes.
-Note: If you would like to have some honey mustard sauce for dipping or basting, you can reserve about ¼, or simply double the recipe and reserve half.
+In a medium-sized bowl, whisk together the honey, 2 mustards, chipotle pepper and the juice of half the lime.
+Add the shrimp and pineapple, then stir to coat everything with the honey mustard sauce and allow to marinate for 15-20 minutes.
+Note: If you would like to have some honey mustard sauce for dipping or basting, you can reserve about one quarter of it, or simply double the recipe and reserve half.

-Next, preheat your indoor or outdoor grill to high.
-While it’s heating up, thread the shrimp and pineapple onto the skewers being sure to alternate each.
-Then, place the skewers on the grill and cook uncovered for 4-5 minutes on each side.
-The shrimp cook rather quickly but you want each skewer to have a nice char and visible grill marks.
+Preheat your indoor or outdoor grill to high.
+While it’s heating up, thread the shrimp and pineapple onto the skewers, being sure to alternate each.
+Place the skewers on the grill and cook uncovered for 4-5 minutes on each side.
+The shrimp cook rather quickly, but you want each skewer to have a nice char and visible grill marks.
 After you have removed the skewers, squeeze the lime juice from the remaining half over the top and serve immediately.
 Feel free to use more lime wedges for garnish.

-*Pineapple Tip: Most grocery store salad buffets sell fresh pineapple chunks that would be perfect for this.
-However, if you purchase a whole pineapple, be sure to remove the skin and core before chopping.
+*Pineapple tip: Most grocery store salad buffets sell fresh pineapple chunks that would be perfect for this.
+If you purchase a whole pineapple, be sure to remove the skin and core before chopping.
 Any leftover pineapple can be used in the Fresh Fruit skewers below.

 Ingredients (Makes 20-25 skewers):

-1 Container Mozzarella Balls, Drained (Commonly called bocconcini.
+1 container mozzarella balls, drained (Commonly called bocconcini.
 Usually found in supermarkets preserved in water.
-The marinated variety works great in this dish too)
+The marinated variety also works well in this dish.)

-First cut or tear the basil leaves into bite-sized pieces, about the same size as the mozzarella balls.
-Then, to assemble the caprese skewers, simply thread a cherry tomato onto a toothpick, followed by a piece of basil, and finally a mozzarella ball.
+Cut or tear the basil leaves into bite-sized pieces, about the same size as the mozzarella balls.
+To assemble the caprese skewers, thread a cherry tomato onto a toothpick, followed by a piece of basil and a mozzarella ball.
 Arrange the skewers in one layer on a platter.
-Then whisk the balsamic vinegar and olive oil together, drizzle the vinaigrette over the skewers and season with salt and fresh cracked pepper.
-(If using marinated mozzarella, leave out the oil and vinegar) Finally cover the platter with saran wrap and refrigerate until ready to serve.
-They can be made as early as a day in advance.
+Next, whisk the balsamic vinegar and olive oil together, drizzle the vinaigrette over the skewers and season with salt and fresh cracked pepper.
+(If using marinated mozzarella, omit the oil and vinegar.)
+Cover the platter with plastic wrap and refrigerate until ready to serve.
+These skewers can be made as early as a day in advance.